mvolkmann/blog/src/swift-ui.md

 - Switch between viewing entities and their relationships in "table" style or "graph" style by clicking buttons in the lower-right labelled "Editor Style".
+  In the graph view it may be necessary to toggle the relationships in each entity by clicking the triangle to the left of "Relationships" in order to see all of them.

 - Create a view model class.
   This can be defined in a file named "ViewModel.swift".
-  It can defined a class named "ViewModel" that inherits from `ObservableObject` which is from the Combine framework.
+  It can define a class named "ViewModel" that inherits from `ObservableObject` which comes from the Combine framework.

 - Declare a `container` constant property as follows: